kkrt-labs/kakarot/README.md

 - ✅ Kakarot can be packaged as a smart contract and deployed on any chain that runs the CairoVM (StarknetOS chains, Starknet Appchains, Starknet clients).

-- ✅ Kakarot is an EVM implementation.
+- ✅ Kakarot is an EVM-compatible ZK-Rollup that leverages Cairo to spearhead innovations on Ethereum.

 - ⚠️ Kakarot Core EVM (the Cairo programs in this repository) is not a blockchain by itself.
 Combined with an underlying CairoVM chain, an RPC layer,